-When we talk about workplace safety, most of the employers and business owners think that it’s a thing for the big companies.
+When we talk about workplace safety, most employers and business owners think that it is only a thing for big companies.
 Some will take it as a need in mining, construction, and manufacturing industries.
 The claims are, however, not valid.
 Every business needs to set a health and safety system for its workers.
 Failure to plan on having one in the industry can require a company’s closure by the authorities.

 Developing a health and safety plan is, however, not a simple task.
-Such is the main reason why most of the businesses fail to implement the system.
-If you’re an employer and wondering how to create a health and safety system for a small or new business, then this is the right page for you.
-Below is a list of 5 tips you can consider in making an active safety system.
+Such is the main reason why most businesses fail to implement the system.
+If you’re an employer and wondering how to create a health and safety system for a small or new business, then you can start by looking at the workplace safety resources on the ICW Group website.
+The resources provided here can help you to create, as well as maintain, a culture of safety and can be used alongside the five tips that I’ve listed below.

 - Clear Warning on the Hazard Places